Authress/terraform-provider-authress/docs/resources/role.md

 ### Required

-- `role_id` - `(string)` - Unique identifier for the role, can be specified on creation, and used by records to map to permissions.
+- `role_id` - `string` - Unique identifier for the role, can be specified on creation, and used by records to map to permissions.
-- `permissions` `(map)` - A map of the permissions.
+- `permissions` `map` - A map of the permissions.
 The key of the map is the `action` the permission grants, and the value is the permission configuration.
 This permission key action is case-insensitive. (see [below for permissions properties](#nestedatt--permissions))

 ### Optional

-- `name` - `(string)` - A helpful name for this role.
-A helpful name for this role.
-The name displays in the Authress Management Portal
+- `name` - `string` - A helpful name for this role.
+The name displays in the Authress Management Portal.
-- `description` - `(string)` -  A description for when to the user as well as additional information.
+- `description` - `string` - An extended description field that can be used to store additional information about the usage of the role.

 <a id="nestedatt--permissions"></a>
 ### `permissions` Schema

-- `allow` - `(bool)` - Does this permission grant the user the ability to execute the action?
+- `allow` - `bool` - Does this permission grant the user the ability to execute the action?
-- `delegate` - `(bool)` - Allows delegating or granting the permission to others without being able to execute the action.
+- `delegate` - `bool` - Allows delegating or granting the permission to others without being able to execute the action.
-- `grant` - `(bool)` - Allows the user to give the permission to others without being able to execute the action.
+- `grant` - `bool` - Allows the user to give the permission to others without being able to execute the action.